paulfitz/cosmicos/README.md

 Install docker (see https://docs.docker.com/install/), then do:

 ```
-./make.sh default
+./make.sh tiny
 ```

-You should find the message saved in your `build/default` directory as `index.json` and `index.txt`.
+You should find a message saved as `build/tiny/index.txt` and `build/tiny/index.json`.

-There wil be a simple console for playing with Fritz in:
+There is a tool for browsing parts of the message in:
 ```
-node ./build/default/bin/cosh.js
+node ./build/tiny/bin/cosmsg.js
 ```

-There is a tool for reading parts of the message in:
+There will be a simple console for playing with Fritz in:
 ```
-node ./build/default/bin/cosmsg.js
+node ./build/tiny/bin/cosh.js
 ```

 Message source code